CancerVaccine/cancervaccine.github.io/_tribute-funds/lucy-sands.md

 Lucy came under Professor Dalgleish’s watch in 2010 and participated in experimental trials of the vaccines M Vaccae and Immodulon.
 When her health deteriorated she started a course of chemotherapy and this, in conjunction with the vaccine, had a remarkable effect.
 After four months she was back at work, going to weddings and parties and living a normal life.
 Unfortunately this did not last and Lucy died in December 2011 aged 28.

 I am firmly of the belief that there is much more that this vaccine can give and hope that Lucy’s positive reaction (which the Prof described as remarkable) is the tip of a medical iceberg.
 Cancer, of all types, is an incredibly cruel disease that destroys dreams one by one.
-It is imperative that Professor Dalgleish's research continues and all of your donations will help enable this.
+It is imperative that Professor Dalgleish’s research continues and all of your donations will help enable this.

-&nbsp;

 #### Update